DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 Choose which "round" with the `ch2-storyflag-round` variable.
 Checkboxes refer to script scaffolding (the exact convos may be still unwritten); see `ch2-PLANNING.md` for the sprites checklist.

+In debug mode, you can use the command `storyflag` to set this arbitrarily for testing purposes.

 ### Plot

 Plot points implemented:

 - INTRO (`ch2-storyflag-round` = 0)
-	- [~] Picking up the artifact from a sliding door cubby on the side of the wall: door opens, player character moves over there, turns to get it, then maybe door closes again (so we can reuse that temp entity)
+	- [x] Picking up the artifact from a sliding door cubby on the side of the wall: door opens, player character moves over there, turns to get it, then maybe door closes again (so we can reuse that temp entity)
 	- [x] Intro to Lambda
 		- [ ] Connecting the artifact on Windows
 		- [ ] Connecting the artifact on MacOS / Linux